sergioyuhjtman/sergioyuhjtman.github.io/content/papers/_index.md

 ## Selected papers explained

 Research papers are typically addressed to specialized audiences.
-While this is necessary, it comes with a significant drawback: many people who might appreciate them are left out.
-The idea here is to introduce the content of some of my papers to a broader audience
+While this is necessary, it excludes many people who might otherwise appreciate them.
+The idea here is to present the content of some of my papers to a broader audience.

-### Mathematical physics
+#### Mathematical physics

 Physics aims to develop mathematical models to describe physical phenomena.
+Thus, in some sense, all of physics is mathematical physics.
-In mathematical physics, we delve deeper into the mathematical aspects of these models.
+In a more restrictive sense, mathematical physics is a discipline that delves deeper into the mathematical aspects of these models.

-### Papers in mathematical physics
+#### Papers in mathematical physics